-In the mid-1970’s, Dr. Jimmy Milton founded the Southeastern Raptor Rehabilitation Center when the U.S. Fish and Wildlife Service brought six injured birds to the College of Veterinary Medicine and asked that the school become a rehabilitation hub for the Southeast.
+In 1972, Dr. Jimmy Milton founded the Southeastern Raptor Rehabilitation Center when the U.S. Fish and Wildlife Service brought six injured birds to the College of Veterinary Medicine and asked that the school become a rehabilitation hub for the Southeast.
 Dean Jimmy Greene, Dr. Greg Boring of Radiology and Dr. Milton arranged for Auburn University to become a regional center and accept injured birds of prey.

 Donations and volunteer work provided materials and labor to build a raptor barn behind the Small Animal Clinic in the late 1970’s.
 Birds were still treated in the hospital before being moved to small flight cages next to the barn.
 Later a hospital area was incorporated into the raptor barn.

 In 1998 the Elmore Bellingrath Bartlett Raptor Center Hospital was opened off of Shug Jordan Parkway behind the College of Veterinary Medicine.
 The facility was made possible by a $300,000 donation from Dr. Woody Bartlett ’64 in honor of his mother, Elmore Bellingrath Bartlett, a noted Alabama philanthropist.

 In 2002, the College of Veterinary Medicine opened the Carol Clark Laster/W.E.
 Clark Jr. Raptor Training Facility, which was made possible by Carol Laster of Birmingham.
 Laster, a retired junior high science teacher, donated $500,000 to the raptor center.
 Her husband, Dr. Russell Laster, is a 1951 graduate of the veterinary college.
 Mrs. Laster selected the Raptor Center for the gift after the death of her uncle W.E.
 Clark Jr., who left his estate to her care.